Neural Controller for Incremental Stability of Unknown Continuous-time Systems: Training of Formally Verified -ISS-CLF and the Controller

 \begin{theorem} Consider a $\No$-layered feed-forward neural network $f_\theta$, with the output being a scalar, where $\theta$ represents trainable weight and bias parameters.
 Let $y \in \R$ denote the scalar output of the neural network, $x \in \R^n$ denote the input of the neural network, $\theta_i, i \in \{0,1,\ldots,\No\}$ denote the weight parameters and $\phi_i, i \in \{1,\ldots,\No\}$ denote the activation functions of $i$-th layer.
 Then, the Lipschitz continuity of the derivative of the neural network $\frac{\partial y}{\partial x}$ can be ensured by $M_{\mathcal{L}_{dL}}(\hat{\theta}, \hat{\Lambda}) \geq 0$ using the Lemma \ref{lem:Lipschitz_NN}, where

-with $\Lo = \Lo_1 \ldots \Lo_{\No-1}$, $\hat{\Lambda} \in \mathcal{D}_{\geq 0}^{n_i}$, similar to $\Lambda$ as in Lemma \ref{lem:Lipschitz_NN} and $\mathcal{L}_{dL}$ being the Lipschitz bound of the derivative. \end{theorem} \begin{proof} The proof can be found in Appendix \ref{appendix:derivative}. \end{proof} \begin{remark} The proof shows that the derivative of a neural network with $\No$ layers and Lipschitz continuous activation functions is another neural network, where the weights of the derivative network are the same as the original network for $\No-1$ layers, and the change is mainly reflected in the weights of the last layer as given in \eqref{last_layer}. \end{remark} Now to ensure the loss function satisfies the matrix inequalities corresponding to the Lipschitzness of Lyapunov, its derivative and the controller, we characterize another loss function denoted by,
+with $\Lo = \Lo_1 \ldots \Lo_{\No-1}$, $\hat{\Lambda} \in \mathcal{D}_{\geq 0}^{n_i}$, similar to $\Lambda$ as in Lemma \ref{lem:Lipschitz_NN} and $\mathcal{L}_{dL}$ being the Lipschitz bound of the derivative. \end{theorem} \begin{proof} The proof can be found in Appendix \ref{appendix:derivative}. \end{proof} \begin{remark} The proof shows that the derivative of a neural network with $\No$ layers and Lipschitz continuous activation functions is another neural network, where the change is mainly reflected in the weights of the last layer as given in \eqref{last_layer}. \end{remark} Now, to ensure the loss function satisfies the matrix inequalities corresponding to the Lipschitzness of Lyapunov, its derivative and the controller, we characterize another loss function denoted by,

 where $c_{l_1}, c_{l_2}, c_{l_3} \in \R^+$ are weights for sub-loss functions, $M_{\mathcal{L}_L}(\theta,\Lambda), M_{\mathcal{L}_{dL}}(\hat{\theta},\hat{\Lambda})$, and $ M_{\mathcal{L}_C}(\Bar{\theta},\Bar{\Lambda})$ are the matrices corresponding to the bounds $\mathcal{L}_L, \mathcal{L}_{dL}$, and $\mathcal{L}_C$, respectively.